UK university pension scheme builds on infrastructure mandate

-A subsidiary of the Universities Superannuation Scheme Limited (USS), USS Axle Pty Limited, has acquired Australia's Brisbane Airtrain in a $110 million (AUS) (75.9 million pounds) deal, the pension fund said on Wednesday.
+A subsidiary of the Universities Superannuation Scheme Limited (USS), USS Axle Pty Limited, has acquired Australia's Brisbane Airtrain in a $110 million (AUS) deal, the pension fund said on Wednesday.

 USS said it wants to eventually invest up to 7 percent of its total 36 billion pounds in assets in infrastructure over the "medium term".